gdsmith1/Replicant/README.md

 ### API Resources
 [__AWS Access Keys__](https://us-east-1.console.aws.amazon.com/console/home): create the keys in AWS and use `aws configure` to enter them to be able to use them with terragrunt.
 For continuity's sake, all infra is written for _us-east-1_.

 [__Discord Bot__](https://discord.com/developers/applications): create a discord bot from the developer portal and add it to your discord server.
 I used administrator permissions to develop, but this is not a recommended approach for security.
+If you would like to use a second bot for the final app, you can make a separate bot with similar permissions and configure it in the `.env` file.

 [__Discord Server__](https://discord.com): Ensure that the users in your server will not disconnect the bot while it is running!